HelloSaintBrow/AI-project-1-Saint-Louis-Crime-Data-In-Relation-to-Temperature-and-Weather/README.md

 6. **Policy Recommendations**
    Based on the analysis, develop actionable recommendations for law enforcement, policymakers, and urban planners to reduce crime and improve public safety in St. Louis.

+   ## Research Approach

+We used a **descriptive analysis method** for this project, which involves summarizing raw data to provide basic insights, such as averages, counts, and trends.
+This approach helps answer **"what happened"** questions by examining the overall patterns and changes in crime over time.

 ## Datasets